 Rate Lock Advisory

-Wednesday’s bond market has opened well in positive territory following favorable political headlines.
-Stocks are rallying on the same news, pushing the Dow higher 1,065 points and the Nasdaq up 641 points.
-The bond market is currently up 23/32 (4.30%), which should improve this morning’s mortgage rates by approximately .375 - .500 of a discount point.
+Thursday’s bond market has opened in positive territory again following more favorable economic data and early stock weakness.
+The major stock indexes are showing losses of 142 points in the Dow and 36 points in the Nasdaq.
+The bond market is currently up 12/32 (4.37%), which with late gains yesterday should improve this morning’s mortgage rates by approximately .250 - .375 of a discount point if compared to Wednesday’s morning pricing.

 Bonds